acl-devsign-winter-2018/projects/midterm/README.md

 * **UI design criteria**.
 What are your interface design goals?
 * **Success metrics**.
 How would you measure whether your product is successful?

+Think carefully about user **stories** here:

+* How would each user find your app in the first place?
+* What would they have in mind as they arrive?
+* What specific steps would they take in (hopefully) arriving at their goal?
+* What discoveries might they make along the way?

+Your answers to these questions will help determine how you structure your content and data.

 ## Ongoing Technical Design Requirements

 ### App Routes and Subroutes